Superhzf/Superhzf.github.io/_pages/cv.md

 Python and SQL.

 Earnest is the affiliate of **[Navient Corporation](https://navient.com/)** which is the second largest student loan servicer in the US.
-Products sold by Earnest have **the lowest default rate** among all the affiliates of Navient.
+Earnest is responsible for measuring the creditworthiness of loan applicants.
+Products sold through Earnest have **the lowest default rate** among all the affiliates of Navient.

 ### IceKredit (July, 2015-May, 2017)